achall36/RoxvilleRooster.github.io/expectations.md

 * You'll get bennies for trying to do cool things, making the game fun and interesting, playing according to the tone, and playing hindrances
 * We're playing on a virtual tabletop (likely Roll20); I am not planning to over-invest in visual aids unless they are especially evocative.
-* Learn the Roll20 technology for Savage Worlds players; you do not need to know Roll20 when your first join
+* Learn the Roll20 technology for Savage Worlds players; you do not need to know Roll20 when you first join
 * Bring your imagination and a willingness to narrate/add to the story
 * Be engaged during the game session and do your best to pay attention
 * Share the stage so your fellow players can shine